Understand SQL database hyperscale

 Performance considerations

-The Hyperscale service tier is intended for customers who have large on-premises SQL Server databases and want to modernize their applications by moving to the cloud, or for customers who are already using Azure SQL Database and want to significantly expand the potential for database growth.
-Hyperscale is also intended for customers who seek both high performance and high scalability.
+The Hyperscale service tier is designed for customers with large on-premises SQL Server databases who want to modernize by moving to the cloud, and for those already using Azure SQL Database who need to significantly expand their database capacity.
+It's also ideal for customers seeking high performance and scalability.

-• Nearly instantaneous database backups (based on file snapshots stored in Azure Blob storage) regardless of size with no IO effect on compute resources.
+• Nearly instantaneous database backups using file snapshots stored in Azure Blob storage, without affecting compute resources.

-• Fast database restores (based on file snapshots) in minutes rather than hours or days (not a size of data operation).
+• Fast database restores based on file snapshots, completing in minutes rather than hours or days, regardless of data size.

-• Higher overall performance due to higher transaction log throughput and faster transaction commit times regardless of data volumes.
+• Enhanced overall performance due to higher transaction log throughput and faster transaction commit times, irrespective of data volumes.

-• Rapid Scale up - you can, in constant time, scale up your compute resources to accommodate heavy workloads when needed, and then scale the compute resources back down when not needed.
+• Rapid scale-up, allowing you to quickly increase compute resources to handle heavy workloads and scale them back down when not needed.

 Deploying Azure SQL Database Hyperscale

-7. Under Hardware Configuration, select the Change configuration link.
-Review the available hardware configurations and select the most appropriate configuration for your database.
-For this example, we'll select the Gen5 configuration.
+3. Review the hardware configurations available and select the most appropriate configuration for your database.